When to Change Your Old Golf Driver

 All you need to do is slide the card across the face.
 Usually, the face of a driver is slightly convex, but when it starts caving in it means it’s about to crack.
 If the credit card doesn’t show empty space on both ends, your driver’s face has weakened out and you’re losing a ton of distance and accuracy.

-2. Examine The Club Shaft
+2. Examine the Club Shaft

 The shaft also weakens out.
 An easy way to notice if it does is to simply bend the shaft.
 Don’t try to break it, folks, you just barely need to arc the shaft.
 If you hear a slight cracking noise, the shaft has lost efficiency and is far from performing the way it should.